Network resilience: Behavior transitions in animal and human networks

 where $c$ is the rarity valuation parameter, $d$ is the social norm strength, and $\omega$ is the conservation cost. \end{enumerate}

-The early warning signal approaches show the potential for warning of social-ecological regime shifts \cite{lade2013regime}.
-They could be valuable in natural resource management to guide management responses to variable and changing resource levels or changes in resource users.
-However, investigation of specific cases of social-ecological regime shifts is required to make sure that, first, the required data are available for the studied cases and, second, the resulting early warning signals are robust.
-The third and fundamental criterion by which to evaluate an early warning signal in a specific case study is whether the signal can give sufficiently early warning for the transition to be avoided.
+Early warning signal approaches show potential for warning of socioecological regime shifts \cite{lade2013regime}.
+Such signals could be valuable in natural resource management and could be used to guide management responses to variable and changing resource levels or to changes in resource users.
+However, investigation of specific cases of socioecological regime shifts is required to ensure that, first, the required data are available for the studied cases and, second, that the resulting early warning signals are robust.
+The third and fundamental criterion through which an early warning signal should be evaluated in a specific case study is whether the signal provides a warning that can be noted early enough for the transition to be avoided.
 Fig.~\ref{fig:lade2013_early} shows the results of such analysis.

-A theoretical framework is built in Ref. \cite{suweis2014early} to demonstrate that rising variance-measure, for example, by the maximum element of the covariance matrix of the network, is a valid leading indicator of a system approaching instability.
-The authors show that this indicator's reliability and robustness depend more on the pattern of the interactions within the network than the network structure or noise intensity.
-Mutualistic, scale-free, and small-world networks are less stable than their antagonistic or random counterparts are, but this leading indicator more reliably predicts instability for them than it does for their counterparts.
+The theoretical framework built in Ref. \cite{suweis2014early} is used to demonstrate that rising variance-measure, evaluated, for example, using the maximum element of the covariance matrix of the network, is a valid leading indicator that a system is approaching instability.
+The authors show that this indicator's reliability and robustness depend more on the pattern of interactions within the network than on the network structure or the noise intensity.
+Mutualistic, scale-free, and small-world networks are less stable than are their antagonistic or random counterparts, but this leading indicator more reliably predicts instability for them than it does for their counterparts.